fbpx Skip to content

 Types of Choking

 In the sphere of choking emergencies, understanding the difference between partial choking and complete choking can be the difference between life and death.
 In a choking crisis, there are two types of choking a person may experience that demand unique responses.
 One is called partial choking, while the other is called complete choking.
-Do you know how to act in each situation?
+Do you know how to recognize choking and how to act in each situation?
 Following are the steps to ensure safety and well-being in these emergencies.

 Partial Choking